micropython/micropython/ports/stm32/mboot/README.md

    second one use the same configuration names as above but with `SPIFLASH2`, ie `MBOOT_SPIFLASH2_ADDR` etc.

+   To enable loading firmware from a filesystem use:

+    #define MBOOT_FSLOAD (1)

 2. Build the board's main application firmware as usual.

 3. Build mboot via: